suhailphotos/ml4vfx/README.md

 ## Docker Image

-A prebuilt image is available:
+You can pull the prebuilt image from Docker Hub:

 ```
 docker pull suhailphotos/fashion-mnist-api:1.0.0
 ```

-Run it manually with:
+Or run it manually like this:

 ```bash
 docker run --rm -it \